A New Way to Treat Panic Attacks

 Physicians tend to reserve drugs like SSRIs (newer antidepressants) and sedatives to prevent recurrent panic attacks, but the drugs seem to work in no more than two-thirds of affected individuals, at best.
 As an alternative, many clinicians use cognitive-behavioral therapy to treat the symptoms of panic attacks.
 In this approach, individuals learn to control and live with that horrible sense of doom during an attack.
 When behavioral therapy works, people gain confidence that the unpleasant sensations are temporary and not overly harmful.

-For decades, a cornerstone of the behavioral approach to panic disorder has involved breathing deeply, usually into a paper bag.
+What’s New For decades, a cornerstone of the behavioral approach to panic disorder has involved breathing deeply, usually into a paper bag.
 This exercise is thought to help people calm down by focusing on something benign, non-threatening and controllable.

 Now, a pair of studies by Alicia Meuret and colleagues at SMU suggests that the exact opposite approach to breathing, one that involves taking slow, shallow breaths, may be better.